 EISCAT_3D

-The design of the next generation incoherent scatter radar system, EISCAT_3D introduces significant challenges in handling large-scale experimental data which will be massively generated at great speeds and volumes.
+The design of the next generation incoherent scatter radar system, EISCAT_3D, introduces significant challenges in handling large-scale experimental data which will be massively generated at great speeds and volumes.
 The CC will build an e-Infrastructure to meet the requirements of the EISCAT_3D data system, will support the EISCAT science community in their acquisition, curation, access to and processing of the data, and will train data scientists who can explore new approaches to solve problems via new data-centric way of conceptualising, organising and carrying out research activities.
 The start of the CC took longer than anticipated, because the role of some of the CC members had to be redefined, considering the availability of scares expertise that’s necessary for the successful completion of the CC mission.
 After the network of involved experts has been setup the CC focused on two activities:

 Evaluate the prototype EISCAT portal that has been setup jointly by the EGI-InSPIRE and EUDAT initiatives under the ENVRI project umbrella during 2013-2014.
 The conclusion of this activity was that despite the portal provides most of the features that the first version of the EISCAT portal requires, because of the discontinued support of ESA (European Space Agency) for the applied portal framework technology, the current setup would not be a sustainable solution.
 Consequently the CC decided to select more sustainable technologies for the portal (open source, community maintained ones), and re-implement it in those.
 The baseline solution that was chosen is LifeRay, possibly with iRODS or dCache for storage and transfer engine.